 Emmanuel Faye is professor of modern and contemporary philosophy at Rouen University.
 He has been working on a critical analysis of the different authors who contributed to legitimize the national-socialist worldviews in philosophy.
 He is the author, among others, of Heidegger.
 The Introduction of Nazism into Philosophy in Light of the Unpublished Seminars of 1933-1935 (Translated by Michael B. Smith, Foreword by Tom Rockmore, Yale University Press, 2009), “Eric Voegelins Haltung zum Nationalsozialismus. Überlegungen zum Briefwechsel Krieck-Voegelin (1933-1934),” in Politisierung der Wissenschaft.
 Jüdische Wissenschaftler und ihre Gegner an der Universität Frankfurt vor und nach 1933, Herausgegeben von Moriz Epple, Johannes Fried, Raphael Gross und Janus Gudian, Schriftenreihe des Frankfurter Universitätsarchivs (Hg. von Notker Hammerstein und Michael Maaser), Bd.
 05, Göttingen : Wallstein Verlag, 2016) and Arendt et Heidegger.
 Extermination nazie et destruction de la pensée (Albin Michel, 2016).
 He has co-edited with Marlene Laruelle Heidegger, Black Notebooks, and Russia (Moscow: Delo Editions, 2018, in Russian).

-Peter Rollberg is Director of the Institute for European, Russian and Eurasian Studies (IERES) at the George Washington University.
+Peter Rollberg is Associate Dean for Faculty Affairs and Research Initiatives at the Elliott School of International Affairs.
 In 1988, he earned his Ph.D. in Russian Literature from the University of Leipzig.
 In 1990-1991, he taught at Duke University.
 Among his English-, German-, and Russian-language publications are articles on Aleksandr Pushkin, Feodor Dostoevsky, Lev Tolstoy, Vladimir Nabokov, Mikhail Bulgakov, Vasilii Grossman, Mikhail Prishvin, Vasilii Belov, Vladimir Makanin, and Anatolii Kim.
 He has also written about aspects of Russian and German cinema and media and edited The Modern Encyclopedia of East Slavic, Baltic, and Eurasian Literatures (Academic International Press, 1996).
 Peter Rollberg was the director of the GWU Honors Program from 2001 to 2003, director of the GWU Film Studies Program from 2000 to 2010, Chair of the German and Slavic Department from 1999 to 2001, and Chair of the Department of Romance, German, and Slavic Languages and Literatures from 2006 to 2009.
 He is the author of the Historical Dictionary of Russian and Soviet Cinema (Scarecrow Press, 2008), the expanded second edition of which was published in 2016 by Rowman and Littlefield.
 In 2014, he edited Mass Media in the Post-Soviet World: Market Forces, State Actors, and Political Manipulation in the Informational Environment after Communism (Ibidem-Verlag, 2018).